-As required in Part I.A.16.b(3) of the Permit, a report of the comprehensive inspections will be prepared and retained at the airport on an annual basis.
-The reports will include copies of the completed comprehensive inspections, and will identify any incidents of non-compliance with this plan.
+As required in Part I.B of the Permit, a report of the comprehensive inspections will be prepared and retained at the airport on an annual basis.
+The reports will include copies of the completed comprehensive inspections and will identify any incidents of non-compliance with this plan.
 In the event there are no documented incidents of non-compliance, the report will contain a certification that the facility is in compliance with this plan.